Invoking a function

 -

-In the Version tag field, specify which function version to invoke.
+In the Version tag field, specify the function version to invoke.

 -

-Under Payload template, choose one of the options:
+Under Payload template, select one of these options:

 - No template: Custom data format.

-- HTTPS invoke: Data format for a function acting as an HTTPS request handler.
+- HTTPS invoke: Data format for a function that handles HTTPS requests.
 For more information, see Concepts.

-- Trigger for Message Queue: Data format for the function invoked by a trigger in order to process messages from the queue.
+- Trigger for Message Queue: Data format for a function that is invoked by a trigger to process queue messages.

-- Skill for Alice: Data format for invoking the function receiving requests
+- Skill for Alice: Data format for invoking a function that receives requests

 from Yandex Dialogs.